 4. Stir sifted flour two cups at a time into wet ingredients.
 Mixing completely between each addition.
 Check dough after 12 cups.
 You should be able to roll the dough into “ropes” with floured hands.

 4. If the dough is too sticky, add more flour.

 6. Roll and shape pieces of dough into any shape you like.
 My favorite growing up was the candy cane shaped ones.

 7. Place cookies on greased cookie sheet & bake for 10 – 12 minutes, until edges are just starting to brown.
 Transfer to a rack to cool.

 We have always mixed these by hand.

 Food Coloring Sprinkles

 1. Sift confectioners sugar into a bowl & add milk.
-I start with 1 box of sugar and add 1/4 cup milk.
+I start with 1 box of sugar, anise, and 2 tablespoons milk.
+We love the licorice flavor that anise gives so I put 1⁄4 teaspoon anise in ours.
 Stir until smooth.
 Then, I add a small amount of milk until it is just thin enough that I can dip the cookie tops in.